The WRU says it has chosen its preferred bidder to take over Cardiff Rugby.

 ---

-Elsewhere, head coach Steve Tandy will name his Wales squad for the Six Nations Championship on Tuesday.
+Elsewhere, head coach Steve Tandy is preparing to name his Wales squad for the Six Nations on Tuesday.

 Cardiff duo Mason Grady and Evan Lloyd are both fit and expected to be in contention having both started in Sunday's European Challenge Cup defeat against Exeter.